 All amounts due from Group undertakings are short-term and interest-free with the carrying amount approximating to fair value and are subject to the 12-month ECL model.
 There have been no non-performing receivables or material impairments in the financial year that require disclosure.
 None of the receivables reflected above have been subject to the renegotiation of terms.
-All other receivables are also current, short term and interest free and are carrying at amounts that approximate their fair value.
+Other receivables are short term and interest free and are carrying at amounts that approximate their fair value.
+All trade and other receivables are deemed to be financial assets at amortised cost except £1,436,000 (2021: £982,000) of prepayments deemed to be non-financial assets.
+The current and non-current information is shown in the table above.